phoohow/ShaderMake/README.md

 - Outputs results in 3 formats: native binary, header file, and a [binary blob](#user-content-shader-blob-api) containing all permutations for a given shader.
 - Minimizes the number of re-compilation tasks by tracking file modification times and include trees.

-During project deployment, the *CMake* script automatically searches for `fxc` and `dxc` and sets these variables:
+During project deployment, the *xmake* script automatically searches for `fxc` and `dxc` and sets these variables:

 - `FXC_PATH` - `fxc` from *Windows SDK*
 - `DXC_PATH` - `dxc` from *Windows SDK*